 That’s why dealing with procrastination is super important.

-I’d suggest that you keep a record of the time you waste procrastinating and try to do it less by using a few techniques.
+I’d suggest that you record the time you waste procrastinating and try to do it less by using a few techniques.

-So don’t feel surprised if you find yourself repeating those same old habit patterns again.
+So don’t feel surprised if you find yourself repeating those same old habit patterns.

 The takeaway: Procrastination kills your productivity.
 Use the Pomodoro technique to deal with it.